 The Foundation’s grant to ARF will support transportation costs in addition to the medical expenses incurred by ARF’s partners to make the animals ready for safe travel to a new state, including vaccinations, health certificates, and microchipping.

 ARF’s first group of “Irving and Phyllis Millstein Rescues” in 2019 arrived on Monday, January 14, from South Carolina.
-The group of 22 dogs which included terriers, hounds, and shepherd mixes, are being medically cleared by ARF’s veterinarians before being made available for adoption.
+The group of 22 dogs included terriers, hounds, and shepherd mixes.
+Since January, 172 homeless cats and dogs from South Carolina have been given hope and new lives through the support of the Millstein Foundation.

 ARF has expressed extreme gratitude to The Millstein Foundation for its faith and commitment to ARF’s mission and for allowing ARF to honor the legacy of Irving and Phyllis Millstein through its work.